Karen Friedman Agnifilo: Media and public commentary

 Friedman Agnifilo is a frequent legal analyst on television networks, including CNN and MSNBC, providing insights on criminal law and high-profile cases.
 She also serves as a legal advisor for the television show Law & Order.
 Friedman Agnifilo co-hosts the weekly legal podcast and YouTube channel called MissTrial on the MeidasTouch network with E. Danya Perry and Kathleen Rice, which regularly draws hundreds of thousands of listeners.
 She also co-hosts the legal podcast Legal AF (Legal Analysis Friends) on the MeidasTouch network with Ben Meiselas and Michael Popok.
 She is one of the most viewed legal analysts on YouTube.

 Personal life

-Friedman Agnifilo is married to fellow defense attorney Marc A. Agnifilo, who has represented Sean Combs and Dominique Strauss-Kahn in their trials for sex crimes, pharmaceutical CEO Martin Shkreli, and NXIVM sex cult leader Keith Raniere.
-They met in 1992 at the Manhattan DA's office and married in 1996.
+Friedman Agnifilo is married to fellow defense attorney Marc Antony Agnifilo, who has represented Sean Combs and Dominique Strauss-Kahn in their trials for sex crimes, pharmaceutical CEO Martin Shkreli, NXIVM sex cult leader Keith Raniere, and lobbyist Paul Manafort.
+The two met in 1992 at the Manhattan DA's office, and married on August 25, 1996.
 During her tenure as Chief Assistant District Attorney, Friedman Agnifilo had to recuse herself around 20 times to avoid conflicts of interest in cases that her husband was involved with.

-The couple have three adult children, namely twin daughters – whose interest in the Black Lives Matter movement influenced Agnifilo's views on criminal justice reform – and a child with autism.
+The couple has three adult children.
+Their twin daughters' interest in the Black Lives Matter movement influenced Agnifilo's views on criminal justice reform.
+They also have a child with autism.
+One of her daughters became a mother in 2023.